Guilt and Boundaries

 This is a common experience among first-generation Latinas in New York City.

-Guilt and Boundaries Therapy can help
+Guilt and Boundaries Therapy in NYC can help

 I’m Monica, a bilingual therapist in New York City who works with Latinas who struggle with guilt and setting boundaries.